Naval Air Force, Vietnam People's Navy

-The Naval Air Force (Không quân Hải quân) is virtually a combat arm (binh chủng) and the aviation component of the Vietnam People's Navy that is functioned to perform tasks at sea or along the coast and islands by means of the air force such as aircraft combat aircraft, transport helicopters and patrol aircraft, etc. The component was once under Vietnam People's Air Force, before being transferred to the Vietnam People's Navy for better combat coordinations.
-The Naval Air Force Brigade 954 (Lữ đoàn Không quân Hải quân 954) is currently the sole unit of the Naval Air Force.
+The Naval Air Force (Không quân Hải quân) is a virtual combat arm (binh chủng) and the aviation component of the Vietnam People's Navy with the primary function to perform tasks at sea or along the coast and islands by means of the air force such as aircraft combat aircraft, transport helicopters and patrol aircraft, etc. The component was once under Vietnam People's Air Force, before being transferred to the Vietnam People's Navy for better combat coordinations.
+The Naval Air Force Brigade 954 (Lữ đoàn Không quân Hải quân 954) is currently the only unit of the Naval Air Force.

-The traditional military day is 24 July (the establishment of the Naval Air Defense – Air Force (Binh chủng Phòng không – Không quân Hải quân)).
+The traditional day is 24 July (the establishment of the Naval Air Defense – Air Force (Binh chủng Phòng không – Không quân Hải quân)).

 Date of establishment of the first official unit: 3 July (the date the 954th Naval Aviation Brigade was returned to the Navy by the Air Force).